wolde109/TrackSmart/README.md

 <img width="428" height="142" alt="Image" src="https://github.com/user-attachments/assets/3b7dea6d-f059-4535-a668-8c275d664ebb" />

-After 7 days after status is 'Applied' for that particualar position, it will send an automatic reminder.
+After 7 days after status is 'Applied' for that particular position, it will send an automatic reminder.
 <img width="444" height="21" alt="Image" src="https://github.com/user-attachments/assets/42fa9a37-46fb-4468-9276-1f68ee3e38c2" />

 # Notes:

-1. Add secrets.json to your .gitignore file
+1. First thing, add secrets.json to your .gitignore file and commit it to keep your API credentials safe and your repo clean
 2. If you choose to work in a virtual environment, please include 'venv/' in your .gitignore file too